bitflags/bitflags/spec.md

 ### Iteration

-Yield a set of name and flags value pairs from a source flags value, where the result of unioning all yielded flags values together will lossily normalize the source.
+Yield a set of flags values from a source flags value, where the result of unioning all yielded flags values together will exactly reproduce the source.

 ----

-Each yielded flags value sets exactly the bits of a defined flag and is paired with its name.
-If the source is normalized then the result of unioning all yielded flags values together will exactly reproduce the source.
-If the source is not normalized then any bits that aren't in the set of any contained flag will not be yielded.
+Each yielded flags value should set exactly the bits of a defined flag contained in the source.
+Any bits that aren't in the set of any contained flag should be yielded together as a final flags value.

 ### Formatting